NitroxNinja/5408DTiP/README.md

 ## Conclusion

 This code is very simple.
-But it takes the right programmer to configure this code to your own.
-I shared this to others so that they could know how stupidly dumb this code is and how it brought my team's successes in a increasingly competitive region.
-You don't need a whole lot widgets to be good.
-You just need to get the perfect the basics.
+It is basically a spin-off of my previous code, since I used more or less a similar wheelbase, and ratio for everything.
+You should also watch my -1 Driver Skills video [here]( https://youtu.be/_R0UAOexxKs?si=k1NFltalZHmkeWsq).